t-neumann/versalignLib/README.md

 What is it?
 -----------

-**versalignLib** is a set of libraries of implementations of the sequence alignment algorithms [Smith-Waterman](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm) and [Needleman-Wunsch](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm).
+**versalignLib** is a showcasing project of parallelization technologies set of libraries of implementations of the sequence alignment algorithms
+[Smith-Waterman](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm)
+and [Needleman-Wunsch](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm).

-Each library contains implementations utilizing a different parallelization technology (OpenMP, SSE2, AVX2, OpenCL).
+It builds a set of libraries, each library containing implementations utilizing a different parallelization technology (OpenMP, SSE2, AVX2, OpenCL).
 They are provided as [shared objects](https://en.wikipedia.org/wiki/Dynamic_loading) and can be dynamically loaded depending on available resources and can be benchmarked to one another.